Year Round NH Team

 |Mathias Dammer, Senior Lead Teacher

-Accomplished climber, Galapagos guide, herbologist, and mother, NICOLE MARCHAN has a deep respect and knowledge of Andean nature, people, and traditional ways.
-She teaches yoga and studies the magical healing properties of herbs, all while raising daughter Ayra.
-Nicole, Mathias and Ayra live in a hand-made dwelling at Palugo Farm..
+Accomplished climber, Galapagos guide, herbologist, and mother, NICOLE MARCHAN (BS, Biology, Universidad Catolica, EC) has a deep respect and knowledge of Andean nature, people and traditional ways.
+She teaches yoga, studies the magical healing properties of herbs and coordinates the Ecuador Semester Program.
+Nicole lives with her partner Mathias Dammer and their daughter Ayra in the homemade tent at the top of Palugo Hill.
+Nicole has been teaching at Kroka since 2008.

 |Thomas Dammer, Senior Lead Teacher

 Senior Lead Teacher THOMAS DAMMER (BS San Francisco, EC.) was born and raised on horseback at Palugo Farm.
 Through wrestling his brothers, roping horses, climbing trees, hunting, shooting bows, and racing wooden boats, he developed an understanding of community and a love for nature.
 He has an independent personality and a great talent for different sports; he is a passionate paddler, climber, biker, and an overall adventurer.
 He has done much traveling and has dedicated a great deal of his life to being outdoors, guiding, and working with young people in nature.
-The practice of permaculture encompasses much of his interests, with a focus on bio-construction.
-He, partner Marcea, and daughter Naya are live at Palugo in their hand built adobe house at Palugo Farm.
+The practice of permaculture encompasses much of his interests, with bio-construction as part of it.
+He and Marcea MacInnis enjoy living in their hand built wood and adobe house at Palugo Farm with their daughters Naya and Nina.
+Thomas has been teaching at Kroka since 2004.

 |David Silva Alvarez